History of type theory: Barendregt's lambda cube, 1991

 The lambda cube was not a new type theory but a categorization of existing type theories.
 The eight corners of the cube included some existing theories with simply typed lambda calculus at the lowest corner and the calculus of constructions at the highest.

 Identity Proofs are Not Unique, 1994

 Prior to 1994, many type theorists thought all terms of the same identity type were the same.
 That is, that everything was reflexivity.
 But Martin Hofmann and Thomas Streicher showed that that was not required by the rules of the identity type.
 In their paper, "The Groupoid Model Refutes Uniqueness of Identity Proofs", they showed that equality terms could be modeled as a group where the zero element was "reflexitivity", addition was "transitivity" and negation was "symmetry".

-This opened up a new area of research, where category theory was applied to the identity type.
+This opened up a new area of research, homotopy type theory, where category theory was applied to the identity type.